 The Timora.
 Escape pods.
 It didn’t make sense.

-The lid shook side to side above her nose, carving sharp sounds in the rush of air blasting her face.
+The lid shook side to side above her mouth guard, carving sharp sounds in it with the rush of air blasting her face.

 IOT.
 Where was the warmth of his smile, the touch on her belly that seeded her spine with the kind of joy that blossomed into tingling fireworks?
 No other feeling was like that, not even when she sensed it in others.
 Most soldiers just screwed, driven by carnal lust.
 His fingers explored possibilities.
 His kisses meant to linger.